 - 1.1 New Collaborative Learning Trust (NCLT) recognises the important contribution that our staff make to the achievement of the Trust's aims and has a duty to ensure the health, safety and welfare of all our staff.
-Wellbeing is an important factor in the job satisfaction of staff and is therefore a highly relevant management issue.
-As such, the trust is committed to providing an environment which is managed in a way that minimises risk to health and promotes positive wellbeing. - 1.2 We aim to establish a positive health and wellbeing culture that includes awareness and understanding, effective processes and positive behaviour by staff at all levels.
-The trust recognises that mental and physical health and wellbeing are equally important and acknowledges the potential impact that work, as well as personal life, can have on both.
-Poor staff health and wellbeing may contribute to ill health, sick leave, lost productivity and reduced ability to work. - 1.3 It is vital of course that each employee, regardless of their role or status, makes a full contribution to the Trust, but it is recognised that flexibility and diversity of working practice derives mutual benefits. - 1.4 This policy applies to all staff employed by the Trust.
+Wellbeing is an important factor in the job satisfaction of staff and is, therefore, a highly relevant management issue.
+As such, the Trust is committed to providing an environment which is managed in a way that minimises risk to health and promotes positive wellbeing and staff morale.
+The Trust is committed to supporting and investing in staff, being an employer of choice and fostering an atmosphere where there is a strong sense of pride, loyalty and belonging.
+Further details regarding how the Trust advocates health and wellbeing can be found in the Trust's Wellbeing Charter (https://issuu.com/ncpontefract/docs/nclt_wellbeing_charter_1) - 1.2 We aim to establish a positive health and wellbeing culture that includes awareness and understanding, effective processes and positive behaviour by staff at all levels.
+The Trust recognises that mental and physical health and wellbeing are equally important and acknowledges the potential impact that work, as well as personal life, can have on both.
+Poor staff health, wellbeing and morale may contribute to ill health, sick leave, lost productivity and reduced ability to work.
+The Trust has a strong track record of low staff turnover, low rates of staff absence, high morale (demonstrated through staff surveys and staff voice activities) and the successful recruitment of talented staff. - 1.3 By prioritising the health, wellbeing and morale of staff we help to create a working environment and culture of which staff are proud, and which strengthens productivity, effectiveness, collaboration and teamwork.
+Because of our deep commitment to this, the Trust has been able to sustain a strong track record of retaining the best teachers and thereby delivering high-quality education and strong outcomes for young people. - 1.4 This policy applies to all staff employed by the Trust.